objetos/q_p5fx/draw_quadrille/outline.md

 {{< callout type="info" >}}
 **Observation**
-In this example, `q1` is drawn with a fixed outline color (`lime`), while `q2` uses the global outline color, controlled by the color picker.
+In this example, `q1` is drawn with an outline color controlled by the color picker, while `q2` uses the global `Quadrille.outline` color, which has been set to `'cyan'`.
 {{< /callout >}}

 ## Syntax